ReedHunsaker/Multivariable-Calculus-Projects/README.md

 you can use these commands to download these libaries:

-python -m pip install -U pip
+python3 -m pip install -U pip

-python -m pip install -U matplotlib
+python3 -m pip install -U matplotlib

 pip3 install numpy